jonrau1/ElectricEye/docs/setup/Setup_GCP.md

 ## Use ElectricEye for GCP

-**Note** In the future these GCP-specific docs, as well as the core ElectricEye Controller logic, will be changed to reflect using evaluating an entire GCP Organization

 1. Enable the following APIs for all GCP Projects you wish to assess with ElectricEye.

 > - Compute Engine API